boldingd/EclipsePhaseContent/HumbleBeginnings.md

 While an individual habitat could choose to leave the collective — or to violate these requirements and be expelled — this has not yet happened; this is likely to due to care that the Skyward Collective takes in constituting and populating new habitats, the benefits of remaining within the collective, and cultural connections between different habitats.

 Notably, the Skyward Collective can also intervene in the event of a conflict between different habitats.
-When settling a dispute between member collectives, or voting to expell a collective, a two-thirds vote among the *entire* membership of the Skyward Collective is required.
+When settling a dispute between member collectives, or voting to expel a collective, a two-thirds vote among the *entire* membership of the Skyward Collective is required.
 (The final level of appeal for all "local" matters is a direct-democratic polling of the entire hab populace, usually requiring either a simple (one-half) or strong (two-thirds) majority.)

 Beyond this, each member collective is given near-complete autonomy, with complete freedom to establish their own norms, assemble their own institutions and conduct their own affairs.